natescherer/OktaWorkflow-SendResponsiveEmail/README.md

 ## Acknowledgements

-[leemunroe](https://github.com/leemunroe/responsive-html-email-template) - The core email formatting of PoshEmail is built on leemunroe's "Really Simple Free Responsive HTML Email Template".
+[leemunroe](https://github.com/leemunroe/responsive-html-email-template) - The core email formatting of this workflow is built on leemunroe's "Really Simple Free Responsive HTML Email Template".